conestack/cone.app/docs/source/model.rst

 ----------------

-``cone.app.model.ConfigProperties`` is an ``IProperties`` implementation which can be used to serialize/deserialze properties to ``.ini`` files.
+``cone.app.model.ConfigProperties`` is an ``IProperties`` implementation which can be used to serialize/deserialize properties to ``.ini`` files.

-Property values are handeled as unicode strings and get UTF-8 encoded.
+Property values are handled as unicode strings and get UTF-8 encoded.
 It's possible to change the encoding by settings the ``encoding`` attribute.

-By default the propertied are stored in the ``properties`` section of the ``.ini`` file.
+By default the properties are stored in the ``properties`` section of the ``.ini`` file.
 This can be configured by setting the ``properties_section`` attribute.